ustc-zzzz/SimpleScalaCommandBuilder/README.md

 # SimpleScalaCommandBuilder

-Type safe, simple, intuitive Sponge command builder for Scala.
+A type safe, simple, intuitive Sponge command builder written in Scala

 Example (in the plugin main class annotated with `@Plugin`):